 The OnePlus 10 Pro is a smartphone with a 6.7 inch, 120 Hz OLED display, a Qualcomm Snapdragon 8 Gen 1 processor, support for up to 12GB of RAM, support for 50W fast wireless charging, and three rear cameras.

-Available in “volcanic black” or “emerald forest” color options, the OnePlus 10 Pro ships with Android 12-based OxygenOS 12.1 software and the version that will be available in the US at launch has 8GB of RAM and 128GB of storage (a 12GB/256GB will be coming later).
+Available in “volcanic black” or “emerald forest” color options, the OnePlus 10 Pro ships with Android 12-based OxygenOS 12.1 software and comes with 12GB of RAM and a choice of 128GB or 256GB storage options.

 The US version also tops out at 65-watt fast charging, compared with 80W for the Chinese version of the phone, but both models support 50W fast wireless charging.